yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/extra-docker-dev.md

 weight: 50
 ---

 The LGDXRobot2 ROS 2 Docker image comes with development tools installed, allowing custom ROS 2 packages to be developed.
-This tutorial shows how to build your own ROS 2 package.
+This tutorial shows how to build custom ROS 2 package.
 It is based on the [ROS 2 documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).

-1. Create a workspace on your host machine and clone the tutorials
+1. Create a workspace on the host machine and clone the tutorials

 ```bash
 mkdir -p ~/my_ws/src